-- Capital improvements, defined as property improvements that will enhance the property value or increase the useful life of the property.
-(However, capacity building is acceptable for organizations that select Hunger Relief as their program's primary focus area.)
+- Capital improvements or construction costs, defined as property improvements that will enhance the property value or increase the useful life of the property.
+(Note, infrastructure capacity building such as vehicles and freezers is allowed for organizations in the Hunger Relief & Healthy Eating focus area)

 - Individuals (requests made solely for the benefit of one person or family)

 - In-kind donation requests, including requests for gift cards